8.11Appeals of Foster Care Placement Changes

 Upon receipt of notice from the FCRB of its disagreement with the child placing agency’s proposed change, the court must set a hearing date and provide notice of the scheduled hearing to:

-In making its determination, the court must order the child’s foster care placement continued or restored unless it finds that the change in placement is in the child’s best interests.
+The court must order the child’s foster care placement continued or restored unless it finds that the proposed change in placement is in the child’s best interests.
 MCL 712A.13b(6); MCR 3.966(C)(2)(d).

 2.MCI Superintendent’s Review